Hit the Deck (1930 film): Reception

 The film made a profit of $145,000.
 Mordaunt Hall, The New York Times critic, gave the film a lackluster review, writing that it "is anything but an inspired entertainment.
 Except for one or two sequences, the mixing of the story and spectacle doesn't jell.
 The fun is labored and the romance is more painful than sympathetic."

+Before the Hit the Deck could be exhibited in Kansas, the Kansas Board of Review required the elimination of a "wiggle dance" due to "excessive wiggling" by the lead chorus girl.

 Other adaptations

 The Broadway musical, Hit the Deck, on which this film is based was written by Herbert Fields, with music by Vincent Youmans, and lyrics by Leo Robin and Clifford Grey; it premiered in New York City on April 25, 1927.
 That musical was based on an earlier play, Shore Leave, written by Hubert Osborne, which premiered in New York City on August 8, 1922.
 The play had been made into a silent film, also entitled Shore Leave, starring Richard Barthelmess and Dorothy Mackaill.
 Osborne's play would also be remade into another musical version, Follow the Fleet, in 1936, starring Fred Astaire and Ginger Rogers.